-As a local Web developer serving the Akron, Canton, & Cleveland areas, we specialize in developing & executing internet marketing strategy.
-In general, those strategies involve casting a wide net across multiple media channels in the goal of attracting the right people to your website and converting them to customers.
+As a local website developer serving the Akron, Canton, & Cleveland areas, we specialize in developing & executing digital marketing strategies.
+In general, those strategies involve casting a wide net across multiple media channels with the goal of attracting the right people to your website and converting them to customers.

 As the market evolves, local businesses are beginning to employ some key strategies to get their name out there and build their business reputation.

 Here are 4 ideas that have seen some success in drawing customers to a local business: